ksalab/website-monitoring-bot/README.md

 - **Domain Expiration Monitoring**: Retrieves domain expiration dates via WHOIS and calculates remaining days.
 - **DNS Monitoring**: Checks A (IPv4) and MX (mail server) records with caching and error handling using `dnspython`.
 - **Per-User Configuration**: Stores monitored sites in `data/<user_id>.json` for each Telegram user.
+- **URL Validation**: Ensures URLs contain only domains (no paths, queries, or fragments), supports Punycode, blocks local/private addresses, and limits URL length to 300 characters.
 - **Formatted Status Reports**: Sends detailed `/status` messages with emojis (🟢/🔴) and clickable registrar links.
 - **Commands**:
   - `/start`: Initializes the bot and displays a welcome message.